 There’s an acupoint at the back of the head, and another at the back of your neck, that are super important.

 The acupoint at the back of your head – one on each side – is called 风池 (Feng Chi, GB20).
 The one at the back of your neck, right below T7, is called 大椎 (Da Zhui, GV14).
 These acupoints are vulnerable acupoints where coldness, wind, and dampness – as defined in the TCM context – easily enter our body.

 大椎 is also the cross-point of a few major Meridien Channels – it being blocked means many meridien channels will be blocked.
 These acupoints should be always be kept well-covered.

-To make this simple to remember, cover the back of your neck when you’re in air-conditioned environments (including being on public transport, in malls, hotel rooms).
 Scarves are now my new best friend!
-Other than being very useful for entering places like temples, providing warmth and comfort, the scarves provide some coverage for the above-stated acupoints.
+Other than being very useful for entering places like temples, providing warmth and comfort, a scarf provides some coverage for the above-stated acupoints.